GalkaKG/Destinations_Catalogue/README.md

   <li>Create a superuser (optional) <br /> python manage.py createsuperuser </li>
   <li>Run the development server: <br />python manage.py runserver</li>
 </ol>

-<h2> Usage </h2>
-Explain how to use your project.
-Include instructions on how to run the development server and any other relevant usage details.

 <h2> Technologies Used </h2>
 <ul>